 In the last ten years, the penalties for driving under the influence of alcohol or drugs have become increasingly severe.
-Additionally, recent changes in the law make it even harder for drivers to obtain a restricted right to drive after a DUI arrest.
+Additionally, recent changes in the law make it harder for drivers to obtain a restricted right to drive after a DUI arrest.
 Even worse, many first-time offenders are being charged with a much more severe felony instead of a misdemeanor, sometimes for simply having failed to renew an otherwise valid license.

 As your attorney, I will carefully examine the facts of your case to make sure that law enforcement has followed proper procedures.
 When a client is arrested for DUI, I examine a variety of factors:

 •What field sobriety tests were performed?

 •Were there any breathalyzer, lab or blood tests?